Saghen/blink.cmp/docs/configuration/completion.md

 }
 ```

 If you're noticing high CPU usage or stuttering when opening the documentation, you may try setting `completion.documentation.treesitter_highlighting = false`.
+You may completely override the drawing of the window via `completion.documentation.draw`.

 ## Ghost Text <Badge type="info"><a href="./reference#completion-ghost-text">Go to default configuration</a></Badge>